lalitshankarchowdhury/BriskAudio/Readme.md

 A low-latency cross-platform audio API.

+Currently it can:

-Currently it can enumerate audio endpoints on Windows.
+* Enumerate audio endpoints (Devices) on Windows.

+* Notify about device status changes on Windows.